Allied invasion of Sicily: Axis evacuation

 The German plan was thorough, with clear lines of command imposing strict discipline on the operation.
 Oberst Ernst-Günther Baade was the German Commandant Messina Straits, with Fortress Commander powers, including control over infantry, artillery, anti-aircraft, engineer and construction, transport and administration units as well as German naval transport headquarters.
 On the mainland, Generalmajor Richard Heidrich, who had remained in Calabria with the 1st Parachute Division headquarters and the 1st Parachute Regiment, when the rest of the division had been sent as reinforcements to Sicily, was appointed XIV Panzer Corps Mainland Commander to receive evacuating formations, while Hube continued to control the operations on the island.

-Full-scale withdrawal began on 11 August and continued to 17 August.
+Full-scale withdrawal, codenamed Operation Lehrgang, began on 11 August and continued to 17 August.
 During this period, Hube ordered successive withdrawals each night of between 5 and 15 mi, keeping the following Allied units at arm's length with the use of mines, demolitions and other obstacles.
 As the peninsula narrowed, shortening his front, he was able to withdraw units for evacuation.
 The Allies attempted to counter this by launching brigade-sized amphibious assaults, one each by the Seventh and Eighth Armies, on 15 August.
 However, the speed of the Axis withdrawal was such that these operations "hit air".

 The German and Italian evacuation schemes proved highly successful.
 The Allies were not able to prevent the orderly withdrawal nor effectively interfere with transports across the Strait of Messina.
-The narrow straits were protected by 120 heavy and 112 light anti-aircraft guns. with about half being Italian-built pieces.
+The narrow straits were protected by 120 heavy and 112 light anti-aircraft guns, with about half being Italian-built pieces.
 The resulting overlapping gunfire from both sides of the strait was described by Allied pilots as worse than the Ruhr, making daylight air attacks highly hazardous and generally unsuccessful.
 Night attacks were less hazardous and there were times when air attack was able to delay and even suspend traffic across the straits but when daylight returned, the Axis were able to clear the backlog from the previous night.
 Nor was naval interdiction any more practicable.
 The straits varied from 2 to 6 mi wide and were covered by artillery up to 24 cm in caliber.
 This, combined with the hazards of a 6 kn current and fear that Italian warships were preparing to attack the Straits of Messina in a suicide run, made risking warships unjustifiable.

 Aftermath

 On 18 August, the Oberkommando der Wehrmacht recorded that 60,000 troops had been recovered and the Italian figure was about 75,000.
-In 2004, Tomlin wrote that the Italians evacuated 62,182 men, 41 guns and 227 vehicles with the loss of only one motor raft and the train ferry Carridi, which was scuttled when Allied troops entered Messina.
+In 2004, Tomblin wrote that the Italians evacuated 62,182 men, 41 guns and 227 vehicles with the loss of only one motor raft and the train ferry Cariddi, which was scuttled when Allied troops entered Messina.
 The Germans evacuated some 52,000 troops (including 4,444 wounded), 14,105 vehicles, 47 tanks, 94 guns, 1,100 tons of ammunition, and about 20,700 tons of gear and stores.